 - Influencers are less established on the platform

 YouTube is the best platform for video content, with over 31 million channels.
-Although it does get a little more expensive, so you should use an influencer agency to find the best YouTubers to work with.
+However, it does get a little more expensive, so you should use an influencer agency to find the best YouTubers to work with.

 - The best ROI for video content